 Creating an automated process like using Slack to regularly ping employees about the status of their referrals or encouraging them to submit a referral will take the pressure off the recruiting team to keep people engaged and also empower the employees to follow the progress.

-Transparency and engagement go hand in hand when it comes to your employee referral program.
+Hiring transparency and engagement go hand in hand when it comes to your employee referral program.
 Creating a transparent referral cycle allows for a clean and scalable process to turn your company into a well-oiled referral machine.
 These are just three ways you can strive to make a more transparent process.
 For more detail about how Better.com put transparency into practice and saw a 5X increase in referrals within 6 months, visit their case study page.

 At Drafted, we believe that your company network is your single biggest competitive advantage when it comes to hiring.
 Our mission is to make it easy for you to leverage your network in the hiring process to find the best candidates.
 Your network is already powerful, it’s just too much work to make it a priority over the day-to-day of recruiting.
 Companies that use Drafted see their employee referral numbers go up by 2x, their time to hire drop by 30% and their overall hiring efficiency increase significantly within just a few months.